gautammenghani/edulypta_challenge_solutions/Readme.md

     returns a return code signifying an invalid value was passed to it.
   - Write a userspace C program that calls the syscall and properly exercises it (valid and invalid calls need to be made).

+## Task 16
+Go install the tool 'sparse'.
+It was started by Linus as a static-analysis tool that acts much like a compiler.
+The kernel build system is set up to have it run if you ask it to, and it will report a bunch of issues in C code that are really specific to the kernel.

+When you build the kernel, pass the "C=1" option to the build, to have sparse run on the .c file before gcc is run.